dkfans/keeperfx/docs/keeperfx_readme.txt

   INGAME_RES=MODE_640_480_8

 Q: The game doesn't run.
 LOG file says:
-     Error: In source setup_game:
+     Error: In source setup_strings_data:
-     1501 - Strings data too small
+     1501 - Strings file couldn't be loaded or is too small
-A: Copy a file TEXT.DAT from CD into DATA folder in
+A: Copy a file DD1TEXT.DAT from CD into DATA folder in
     DK installation directory.

 Q: Mouse doesn't work properly.